-As part of the E. 11th Street site investigation, it was determined that MGP impacted groundwater flows under the school building therefore there is the potential that vapors or impacted groundwater may be entering the basement.
+This work is being performed because it was determined that MGP impacted groundwater flows under the school building and therefore there is the potential that vapors or impacted groundwater may be entering the basement.
 In addition, sampling of soil vapor under the sidewalk along E. 12th Street outside the school indicated elevated concentration levels of some potentially MGP-related contaminants.
-In December, Con Edison will be conducting indoor air and sump pump water testing in the basement boiler room of PS 34 to determine if there are any impacts.
-The work will be done on two weekends so there is no disruption to any school activities.